Berkeley College: Athletics

 Berkeley College Knights Athletics includes Basketball and Soccer teams.
-They compete in the United States Collegiate Athletic Association (USCAA) and the Hudson Valley Intercollegiate Athletic Conference.
+They compete in the United States Collegiate Athletic Association (USCAA) and the North American Conference for Intercollegiate Athletics.
 Chris Christiansen, Head Coach of the Men's Basketball team for 22 years, was inducted into the USCAA Hall of Fame, Class of 2023.
 Berkeley College, formerly a Division II athletic college, was promoted by the United States Collegiate Athletic Association to a Division I school for the 2024–2025 academic year.